-A rate "lock" or "commitment" is a promise from the lender to freeze a particular interest rate and a certain number of points for you for a certain period of time while your application is processed.
-This ensures that your interest rate cannot go up during the application process.
+A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
+This keeps you from working through your whole application process and discovering at the end that the interest rate has risen higher.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer ones usually costing more.
-A lending institution may agree to lock in an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period typically costing more.
+The lender will agree to freeze an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

-In addition to going with a shorter lock period, there are more ways you may be able to score the lowest rate.
-The bigger the down payment, the better your rate will be, since you will have more equity from the beginning.
-You can pay points to bring down your interest rate over the loan term, meaning you pay more up front.
-To a lot of people, this makes financial sense..
+In addition to opting for a shorter rate lock period, there are several ways you may be able to get the best rate.
+The larger down payment you can pay, the lower the rate will be, as you will have more equity from the start.
+You can pay points to reduce your rate over the loan term, meaning you pay more up front.
+To many people, this is a good option..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.